moso/flexgrid/README.md

 ### Changelog
 **2.0.2 (2016-12-16)**
 - Fixed reversing on row items
-- Fixed documentation in the `demo.html` on reversing
+- Fixed the documentation in the `demo.html` on reversing

 **2.0.1 (2016-12-12)**
 - Small non-code update.